 By the Inch Life’s a Cinch, by the Yard It’s Hard

-People usually procrastinate because of fear and lack of self-confidence and, ironically, become even more afraid when under the gun.
+People usually procrastinate because of fear and lack of self-confidence—and, ironically, become even more afraid when under the gun.
 There are many ways to experiment and test new ground without risking the whole ball game on one play.

+Experience has shown that when people go after a big goal at once, they invariably fail.
+If you had to swallow a 12-ounce steak all at once, you’d choke.
+You have to cut the steak into small pieces, eating one bite at a time.
 So it is with prioritizing.
 Proactive goal achievement means taking every project and cutting it up into bite-sized pieces.
-Each small task or requirement on the way to the ultimate goal becomes a mini goal in itself.
+Each small task or requirement on the way to the ultimate goal becomes a mini-goal in itself.
 Using this method, the goal becomes manageable.
-When mini mistakes are made, they are easy to correct.
-And with the achievement of each mini goal, the positive feedback motivates you to take on the next mini goal.
+When mini-mistakes are made, they are easy to correct.
+And with the achievement of each mini-goal, you receive reinforcement and motivation in the form of positive feedback.

 Use the extra time to think about the best way to spend your day.